Dancers entertain people by expressing ideas and emotions, usually to music, using body movements.

 - 0800 10 95 10 - firstname.lastname@example.org - www.unitec.ac.nz

 - 0800 61 62 63 - email@example.com - www.auckland.ac.nz

 What are the chances of getting a job?

-Limited opportunities for dancers in New Zealand
+Few opportunities for dancers

 It is difficult to find full-time work as a dancer in New Zealand, so dancers often have other jobs as their main source of income.
-They may work in a variety of roles in the arts and media, business, hospitality or retail industries, where they can take time off when they get dancing jobs.

 Dancers typically have short careers